If you ever stop and take a closer look at prescription costs, you’ll quickly discover one thing: it’s a confusing, overly complicated, hot mess.

-Get this: pharmacies can charge different prices for the same exact drug; Insurance carriers are allowed to set their drug prices wherever they want; And the pharmaceutical companies are pretty much only interested in protecting their own bottom line.
+Get this: pharmacies can charge different prices for the same exact drug; insurance carriers are allowed to set their drug prices wherever they want; and the pharmaceutical companies are pretty much only interested in protecting their own bottom line.

-Worse yet, there’s very little transparency about pricing anywhere in pharmaceutical industry.
+Worse yet, there’s very little transparency about pricing anywhere in the pharmaceutical industry.
 Have you ever tried to figure out the actual cost of a prescription drug?
 Good luck!
 It’s near impossible.

 The Patient’s Right to Know Drug Prices Act

 In 2018, in an effort to increase clarity around drug pricing, President Trump signed two bills into law.
 One of them, The Patient’s Right To Know Drug Prices Act, specifically targets commercial and private health insurance companies and bans them from writing gag clauses into their contracts with pharmacists.